eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 1. Wallet/caller using asks the `Issuer` instance to prepare a URL where the mobile device browser needs to be pointed to.
 Library prepares this URL as follows
-   - If PAR endpoint is advertised it will place a PAR request and assemble the URL for the authorization endpoint
+   - If [PAR](#pushed-authorization-requests) endpoint is advertised it will place a PAR request and assemble the URL for the authorization endpoint
-   - If PAR endpoint is not supported (or disabled), it will assemble the URL as a normally for the authorization endpoint
+   - If PAR endpoint is not supported (or disabled), it will assemble the URL, as normally, for the authorization endpoint
-   - In both case PKCE will be used
+   - In both case [PKCE](#proof-key-for-code-exchange-by-oauth-public-clients-pkce) will be used
 2. Wallet/Caller opens the mobile's browser to the URL calculated in the previous step
 3. User interacts with the authorization server via mobile device agent, typically providing his authorization
-4. On success, authorization redirects to a wallet provided `redirect_uri`, providing the `authorization code` and a `state`
+4. On success, authorization redirects to a wallet provided `redirect_uri`, providing the `code` and a `state` parameters
 5. Using the `Issuer` instance exchange the `authorization code` for an `access_token`

 In the scope of the library are steps 1 and 5.

-According to the configuration used to instantiate the `Issuer` and the capabilities of the credential issuer, the following features will be leveraged:

 ##### Authorization code flow execution